SWEG-2015EC-Batch/Codify/ETS1118_15_Philipos_Hailu/2nd year/Exercise 1/Q4  Power problem/Analysis.md

 Step1; start

-Step2; input X and Y which are a set of real numbers
+Step2; input the base X and the exponent Y which are a set of real numbers

-Step3; Comput X^Y
+Step3; Comput Z = X^Y

 Step4; print the computed value